vipin-banka/hunk-catalog/README.md

 * Go to **Catalog Import** collection and open **Import Sellable Item** request.
 ![import-sellable-item](https://github.com/vipin-banka/hunk-catalog/blob/master/images/import-sellable-item.png)
 * Provide correct data in the request body.
-* notes
-  - you need to pass two parameters
-   - "metadata": this is to tell import process what to import, it includes following
-     - EntityType: The entity key defined for entity  mapper in the policy, for this sample it is SellableItem.
-     - Components: Comma separated component mapper keys defined in the policy, for this sample it is SellableItemComponent.
-     - VariantComponents: Comma separated variant component mapper keys defined in the policy, for this sample there is none so we can leave it blank.
-   - "entity": This is serialized value for your source entity, this will change based on your source entity.
 * **make sure to give some value for "Parents".** see details [here](#link-to-catalog).
 * Execute the request.
 * Open Business tools and check your new sellable item.

 ### 2. <a name="import-sellable-item-with-variants">Import Sellable Item with Variants
-This sample depends on previous sample of importing a sellable item, make sure you have looked into that first.
+This sample depends on previous sample of importing a sellable item.
+Please follow that before continuing with this.

 Let's say you want to import a sellable item with variants.
 Your variant has few custom fields as well.